 Just as it was filled with magic, Paracelsus's world was drenched with religion.
 He likely wrote more books about theology than about nature, and at one point walked away from medicine altogether to ponder theology in the wilderness.
-In his work De Pestilitate, he not only criticized the "liars and purveyors of false doctrine" of Galen in the medical schools throughout Western Europe, but also argued that they compared badly to biblical prophets.
+In his work De Pestilitate, he not only criticized the "liars and purveyors of false doctrine" of Galen in the medical schools throughout Western Europe, but also argued that they compared unfavorably to biblical prophets.
 He quarreled often with Catholics but never converted to Protestantism.
 Sooner or later, his individualistic spirituality offended just about everybody.

 Despite his own pseudoscientific beliefs, Paracelsus did challenge many notions of the time, especially the age-old belief in humors.
 Blood, phlegm, black bile and yellow bile drove health and personality, doctors maintained, and an excess of one of these humors caused illness.
 People with an excess of blood were sanguine: cheerful, healthy, able to work hard, but not necessarily the sharpest tools in the shed.
 People with an excess of yellow bile were choleric: skinny, jaundiced, and prone to sudden outbursts.
 Those with lots of phlegm were (naturally) phlegmatics: calm — so calm they were almost too lazy to scratch themselves.
 Those with too much black bile were melancholics: depressed, but great poets.
 One solution to fix one's "complexion" was diet.
 Another was bleeding.
 Paracelsus disdained this idea, and offered the novel suggestion that illnesses can arise from outside the body.
 He pioneered chemotherapy, the treatment of disease with chemical medicines.
 (Regrettably, his medicine cabinet included mercury, antimony and even sulfuric acid.)
 Perhaps more importantly, Paracelsus recognized that the body could often do a good job of healing itself.
 While other healers ground eggshells into oozing wounds, he advocated keeping the wound clean and otherwise leaving it alone.
 Compared to modern techniques of surgery and antibiotics, this might not have been hugely successful, but compared to ground eggshells, it was progress.
-Centuries before the widespread use of anesthesia, he discovered that ether render people unconscious.
+Centuries before the widespread use of anesthesia, he discovered that ether could render people unconscious.
 Not surprisingly, a considerable demand developed for Paracelsian medicine.